MTO G1 Test Practice Questions <- G1 Ontario Official Written Test Practice Questions + Answers + Explanations.

 What does this sign indicate?

-What is the recommended action if you encounter fog while driving?
+What is the correct response if you encounter aggressive drivers on the freeway?

 What does this sign warn about?